Frequently dense harmonic functions and universal martingales on trees: Universal harmonic functions in the sense of Menshov

-\begin{theorem} Under the same hypothesis, $\XU$ is a dense $G_\delta$ subset of $H_Q$ disjoint from $\FU$, and so $\FU$ is meager in $H_Q$. \end{theorem} \begin{proof} Choose a countable family of open sets in $O_j\subset M$, and, in analogy with the proof of Theorem \ref{theo:density_of_Utilde}, let
+\begin{theorem} Under the hypothesis of of Theorem \ref {theo:frequent_density}, $\XU$ is a dense $G_\delta$ subset of $H_Q$ disjoint from $\FU$, and so $\FU$ is meager in $H_Q$. \end{theorem} \begin{proof} Choose a countable family of non-empty open sets in $O_j\subset M$, and, in analogy with the proof of Theorem \ref{theo:density_of_Utilde}, let

-Then each $E(j,m,n)$ is open in $H(T)$ and
+Then each $E(j,m,n)$ is open in $H_Q(T)$ and

 Therefore $XU$ is a $G_\delta$ set.